NixOS/nixos-weekly/README.md

   open a Pull Request and contribute links / content for next blog post release.
 (TODO: add link)

-- **Write script to automate stuff.** Not everybody is a writter and enjoys writing blog posts.
+- **Write script to automate stuff.** Not everybody is a writer and enjoys writing blog posts.
 But some of us are quite good at writing scripts that make our life easier.
 Look at the issue tracker for possible issues that require some programming skills.
 (TODO: add link)